department-of-veterans-affairs/notification-api/documents/postman/README.md

 See Postman collection for details of call to send email, sms, or mobile push.
 The following are the actions allowed to non-admin users.

-- You can send either an email to either an email address or to a known recipient-id.
+- You can send an email with an email address or a recipient-identifier, so VA Notify can look up the email address.
-- You can send a text to a sms to either a phone number or a known recipient-id.
+- You can send a text with a phone number or a recipient-identifier, so VA Notify can look up the email address.
 - You can push a notification to an application user.
 - You can get information regarding the status of a notification.